salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce admin to request app deletion permissions
+- Contact your Salesforce admin to request app deletion permissions.
-- Verify you're connected to the correct org with --target-org
+- Verify you're connected to the correct org with --target-org.
-- Ensure Data Cloud and Tableau Next are enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org.
-- Check that your user profile has the AppFrameworkManageApp permission
+- Check that your user profile has the AppFrameworkManageApp permission.

 # error.AppInUse

-Can't delete app: It is currently in use by active processes.
+Can't delete app: It's currently in use by active processes.

 # error.AppInUse.Actions

-- Wait for any active processes using this app to complete
+- Wait for any active processes using this app to complete.
-- Check which processes are using this app
+- Check which processes are using this app.
-- Consider stopping dependent processes before deletion
+- Consider stopping dependent processes before deletion.
-- Try again after active processes have finished
+- Try again after active processes have finished.

 # error.MultipleAppsFound